-Cases for the Annual Energy Outlook 2012
+Annual Energy Outlook 2013 cases

-In preparing projections for AEO2012, EIA evaluated a wide range of trends and issues that could have major implications for U.S. energy markets between now and 2035.
-Besides the Reference case, AEO2012 presents detailed results for five alternative cases that differ from each other due to fundamental assumptions concerning the domestic economy and world oil market conditions.
+In preparing projections for AEO2013, EIA evaluated a wide range of trends and issues that could have major implications for U.S. energy markets between now and 2040.
+Besides the Reference case, AEO2013 presents detailed results for five alternative cases that differ from each other due to fundamental assumptions concerning the domestic economy and world oil market conditions.
 These alternative cases include the following:

-- Economic Growth In the Reference case, real GDP grows at an average annual rate of 2.5 percent from 2010 through 2035, supported by a 1.9-percent-per-year growth in productivity in nonfarm business, a 1.0-percent-per-year growth in nonfarm employment, and population growth of 0.9 percent per year.
-In the High Economic Growth case, real GDP is projected to increase by 3.0 percent per year, with population growth of 1.0 percent per year and productivity and nonfarm employment growing at 2.2 percent and 1.2 percent per year, respectively.
-In the Low Economic Growth case, the average annual growth in GDP, population, productivity, and nonfarm employment is 2.0, 0.8, 1.5 and 0.8 percent per year, respectively. - Price Cases The oil price in AEO2012 is defined as the average price of light, low-sulfur crude oil delivered in Cushing, Oklahoma, and is similar to the price for light, sweet crude oil traded on the New York Mercantile Exchange, referred to as West Texas Intermediate (WTI).
-AEO2012 also includes a projection of the U.S. annual average refiner acquisition cost of imported crude oil, which is more representative of the average cost of all crude oils used by domestic refiners.
+Economic Growth -

+- In the Reference case, population grows by 0.9 percent per year, nonfarm employment by 1.0 percent per year, and labor productivity by 1.9 percent per year from 2011 to 2040.
+Economic output as measured by real GDP increases by 2.5 percent per year from 2011 through 2040, and growth in real disposable income per capita averages 1.4 percent per year. - The Low Economic Growth case assumes lower growth rates for population (0.8 percent per year) and labor productivity (1.4 percent per year), resulting in lower nonfarm employment (0.8 percent per year), higher prices and interest rates, and lower growth in industrial output.
+In the Low Economic Growth case, economic output as measured by real GDP increases by 1.9 percent per year from 2011 through 2040, and growth in real disposable income per capita averages 1.2 percent per year. - The High Economic Growth case assumes higher growth rates for population (1.0 percent per year) and labor productivity (2.1 percent per year), resulting in higher nonfarm employment (1.1 percent per year).
+With higher productivity gains and employment growth, inflation and interest rates are lower than in the Reference case, and consequently economic output grows at a higher rate (2.9 percent per year) than in the Reference case (2.5 percent).
+Disposable income per capita grows by 1.6 percent per year, compared with 1.4 percent in the Reference case.

+Price Cases - For AEO2013, the benchmark oil price is being re-characterized to represent Brent crude oil instead of WTI crude oil.
+This change, which is being made to better reflect the marginal price refineries pay for imported light, sweet crude oil, used to produce petroleum product for consumers..
+EIA will continue to report the WTI price, as it is a critical reference point for evaluation of the growing production in the mid-continent.
+EIA will also continue to report the Imported Refiner Acquisition Cost (IRAC).

 The historical record shows substantial variability in oil prices, and there is arguably even more uncertainty about future prices in the long term.
-AEO2012 considers three oil price cases (Reference, Low Oil Price, and High Oil Price) to allow an assessment of alternative views on the future course of oil prices.
-The Low and High Oil Price cases reflect a wide range of potential price paths, resulting from variation in demand by countries outside the Organization for Economic Cooperation and Development (OECD) for liquid fuels due to different levels of economic growth.
-The Low and High Oil Price cases also reflect different assumptions about decisions by members of the Organization of the Petroleum Exporting Countries (OPEC) regarding the preferred rate of oil production and about the future finding and development costs and accessibility of conventional oil resources outside the United States.
+AEO2013 considers three oil price cases (Reference, Low Oil Price, and High Oil Price) to allow an assessment of alternative views on the future course of oil prices.

+The Low and High Oil Price cases reflect a wide range of potential price paths, resulting from variation in demand by countries outside the Organization for Economic Cooperation and Development (OECD) for petroleum and other liquid fuels due to different levels of economic growth.
+The Low and High Oil Price cases also reflect different assumptions about decisions by members of the Organization of the Petroleum Exporting Countries (OPEC) regarding the preferred rate of oil production and about the future finding and development costs and accessibility to conventional structurally reservoired oil resources outside the United States.